 (1) if served by the sheriff or other officer, by the officer's certificate of service;

-(2) if served by any other person, by the server's affidavit of service;
+(2) if served by any other person, by the server's declaration of service;

-(3) if served by publication, by an affidavit made as provided in N.D.C.C. § 31-04-06 and an affidavit of mailing or an affidavit of delivery via a third-party commercial carrier of a copy of the summons and complaint under paragraph (e)(4) of this rule, if the summons and complaint has been deposited;
+(3) if served by publication, by a declaration made as provided in N.D.C.C. § 31-04-06 and a declaration of mailing or a declaration of delivery via a third-party commercial carrier of a copy of the summons and complaint under paragraph (e)(4) of this rule, if the summons and complaint has been deposited;

-(4) in any other case of service by mail or delivery via a third-party commercial carrier resulting in delivery under paragraph (d)(2) or (d)(3), by an affidavit of mailing or an affidavit of delivery of a copy of the summons and complaint or other process, with return receipt attached; or
+(4) in any other case of service by mail or delivery via a third-party commercial carrier resulting in delivery under paragraph (d)(2) or (d)(3), by a declaration of mailing or a declaration of delivery of a copy of the summons and complaint or other process, with return receipt attached; or

 (5) by the written admission of the defendant.